You have no alerts.

 She watched him for a second, not buying it, then let it go.
 “Come on,” she said.
 “If there’s an attic full of cursed dolls, I want fair warning.”

-They found the stairs and went up.
+They went upstairs.
 The treads creaked predictably under their weight.
-The air on the landing felt colder, though that might have been the thinner windows, or just the way old houses knew how to make every degree feel personal.
+The air on the landing felt colder, though that might have been the thinner windows, or just the way old houses made every degree feel personal.

 “For the love of God,” Ellie whispered, “don’t say claw marks.”